-I believe therapy is a financial investment; an investment in personal growth and well-being.
+I believe therapy is a financial investment in your personal growth and well-being.

 As a brief, solutions-focused therapist, I focus on my clients’ goals.
 Most of my clients benefit from a short-term treatment approach (usually around 12-16 sessions).
 A few ways that I am able to help you see results in such a short period of time is by: